 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: Aiken format.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Aiken format.

 The Aiken format is a very simple way of creating multiple choice questions using a clear human-readable format.
 (The GIFT format has many more options and perhaps is less prone to errors, but doesn't look as straight-forward as AIKEN. ) The question must be all on one line.
 Each answer must start with a single uppercase letter, followed by a period '.' or a bracket ')', then a space.
 The answer line must immediately follow, starting with "ANSWER: " (NOTE the space after the colon) and then giving the appropriate letter.